Office of College & Career Readiness

 Make sure you have completed BOTH the Student & Parent/Guardian portion of this application as failure to do so could result in our inability to process you application and move you on in the process.

-This application will CLOSE at midnight on Monday, February 20th, 2023.
+This application will close on President's Day - Monday, February 19th.
 Completing your application early ensures that you will be included in the first week of interviews.
 Should you miss your interview, please feel free to contact your school counselor to ensure that you are on the make-up interview list.

 The College Readiness Program presentations and application timeline is included below.

-Selections will be finalized by March 10th, 2023 and all Students & Parent/Guardians will be notified via EMAIL by March 24th, 2023
+Selections will be finalized in March and all Students & Parent/Guardians will be notified via EMAIL by March 29th, 2024

 Any questions regarding your application can be directed to rebecca.daugherty@wayne.k12.in.us or brittany.hinton@wayne.k12.in.us